1. Home

 If you’re pressured for a social security number, private bank information, or other personal information to “move forward today,” this is not a reputable business or practice.
 This could even be an identity theft scam.

 Another high-pressure ploy of a scammy company is pushing you to commit to a contract now before you lose a deal.
-Having only one choice of solar panel and other system components is another warning sign.
-These are signs of a person more interested in selling any system than selling one that fits your needs.
+Having only one choice of solar panel and other system components is another sign of a person more interested in selling any system than selling one that fits your needs.

 Free solar panels